 We’re seeing a wave of both established companies offering food to go options, e-grocery stores selling and delivering direct to the consumer as well as start-ups offering meal-kit delivery options and food-subscriptions.
 U.S. online grocery retail is expected to boom in 2018 and major brick-and-mortar chains will be pressured to offer the ecommerce options that consumers are pursuing.
 Amazon-Whole Foods has the potential to prompt widespread innovation in online grocery shopping, especially when 30% of U.S. shoppers are already purchasing some groceries online.

 The challenge with online grocery is the complicated nature of the supply chain for fresh goods as well as building a profitable business model.
-In connection with the growing interest in e-grocery retail, we’ve gathered some tips to help you succeed in omni-channel grocery retail, in our whitepaper ‘Running an efficient omnichannel grocery retail’.

 3. Fresh Foods

 Traditional grocers will need to cater to changing consumer preferences as they steer away from packaged, frozen and manufactured foods towards healthier fresh food options.